Elgg/Elgg/docs/plugins/file.rst

 Podcasting
 ----------

 An Elgg file repository RSS feed automatically doubles as an RSS feed, so you can subscribe to new audio content using programs like iTunes.
-Using the ``zaudio`` plugin, supplied in the default Elgg package, MP3 audio files are also directly playable in the page.

 Special content
 ---------------